yashPat98/OpenGL-Using-GLUT/README.md

 # OpenGL Programs

-This Repository Contains Programs in OpenGL using GLUT
+This Repository Contains Programs in OpenGL using GLUT in Linux Operating Systems

 ## Prerequisites